-State Description Disabled OAM is disabled on this interface via the OAM Admin Status.
-Link Fault The link has detected a fault or the interface is not operational.
-Passive Wait This value is returned only by OAM entities in passive mode and indicates the OAM entity is waiting to see if the peer device is OAM capable.
-Active Send Local This value is used by active mode devices and indicates the OAM entity is actively trying to discover whether the peer has OAM capability but has not yet made that determination.
+State Description Active Send Local This value is used by active mode devices and indicates the OAM entity is actively trying to discover whether the peer has OAM capability but has not yet made that determination.
 Send Local And Remote The local OAM entity has discovered the peer but has not yet accepted or rejected the configuration of the peer.
 Send Local And Remote OK OAM peering is allowed by the local device.
 OAM Peering Locally Rejected The local OAM entity rejects the peering.
 OAM Peering Remotely Rejected The remote OAM entity rejects the peering.
 Operational When the local OAM entity learns that both it and the remote OAM entity have accepted the peering, the state moves to this state.
 Non Oper Half Duplex This state is returned whenever Ethernet OAM is enabled but the interface is in half-duplex operation.

-- ◆ Mode Sets the OAM operation mode.
-(Default: Active) - Active All OAM functions are enabled. - Passive All OAM functions are enabled, except for OAM discovery, sending variable request OAMPDUs, and sending loopback control OAMPDUs. - ◆ Critical Link Event Controls reporting of critical link events to its OAM peer. - Dying Gasp If an unrecoverable condition occurs, the local OAM entity (i.e., this switch) indicates this by immediately sending a trap message.
-(Default: Enabled)
+- Mode Sets the OAM operation mode.
+(Default: Active) - Active All OAM functions are enabled. - Passive All OAM functions are enabled, except for OAM discovery, sending variable request OAMPDUs, and sending loopback control OAMPDUs. - Critical Link Event Controls reporting of critical link events to its OAM peer. - Critical Event If a critical event occurs, the local OAM entity indicates this to its peer by setting the appropriate flag in the next OAMPDU to be sent and stores this information in its OAM event log.
+(Default: Enabled) - Critical events include various failures, such as abnormal voltage fluctuations, out-of-range temperature detected, fan failure, CRC error in flash memory, insufficient memory, or other hardware faults. - Errored Frame Controls reporting of errored frame link events.

-Dying gasp events are caused by an unrecoverable failure, such as a power failure or device reset.